You can create a signed APK using the Android Sign Step in your Bitrise Workflow.

 - On the app’s page, click Workflows.

 Click on or drag-and-drop your keystore file to the Upload file field of the ANDROID KEYSTORE FILE section.

 A keystore URL automatically gets generated once you upload the keystore file.
 Bitrise assigns an Environment Variable (

 BITRISEIO_ANDROID_KEYSTORE_URL) to the download URL (which is a time-limited, read-only download URL) of the file as the value.
-You can use this URL to download the keystore file during a build in the future.
+No need to download it manually as the Android Sign Step downloads it automatically.

 - Fill out the displayed three input fields with your credentials: